Bundles and Custom Images

 A: There is no additional charge to access Amazon WorkSpaces using web access.
 For Amazon WorkSpaces set to bill hourly, you will keep getting billed for the time you leave a browser tab open with an actively running Amazon WorkSpace.

-Q: Can I use tags to obtain usage and cost details for Amazon WorkSpaces, Amazon WorkSpaces Application Manager (WAM), and WAM applications on my AWS monthly billing report?
+Q: Can I use tags to obtain usage and cost details for Amazon WorkSpaces on my AWS monthly billing report?

 A: Yes.
 By setting tags to appear on your monthly Cost Allocation Report, your AWS monthly bill will also include those tags.
 You can then easily track costs according to your needs.
 To do this, first assign tags to your Amazon WorkSpaces by following the steps listed on this web page: Tagging WorkSpaces.
 Next, select the tag keys to include in your cost allocation report by following the steps listed on this web page: Setting Up Your Monthly Cost Allocation Report.